revbucket/zendesk-stub/README.md

-# meteor-zendesk-stub
+# zendesk-stub
 A stub for use in testing Meteor apps.
 Stubs the oauth calls and allows you to fake stub more.

 ##Usage:

-If you are using my Zendesk packages authentication, add this package like this:
+If you are using my Zendesk packages for authentication, add this package like this:

-`meteor add revbucket:meteor-zendesk-stub`
+`meteor add revbucket:zendesk-stub`

 Your app will no longer authenticate with Zendesk in development mode and will authenticate with a fake user even if you do not have an internet connection.
 This package does not affect production